Professional workspace with documents and laptop

 4.5 Late Payment

-If a scheduled charge fails — expired card, insufficient funds, bank hold — we will reach out and ask you to update the payment method.
-There is a ten (10) day grace period from the original due date.
-After ten days without payment, the site may be paused (taken offline temporarily) until the balance clears, at which point we restore it.
-We do not assess per-invoice late-fee percentages; this is a subscription, not a project invoice.
+If a scheduled charge fails — expired card, insufficient funds, bank hold — there is a five (5) day grace period from the original due date.
+If the outstanding balance is not resolved within five days, the site will be taken offline temporarily until the balance is paid in full, at which point we restore it promptly.
+No advance notice from Drawn In Code is required before pausing the site.
+When a site is taken offline for non-payment, we will notify you via email, phone call, or text message.
+We do not assess per-invoice late-fee percentages; this is a monthly Plan, not a project invoice.

 4.6 Setup Fees

-There are no setup fees as part of standard subscription billing.
+There are no setup fees as part of standard Plan billing.
 If your project requires custom integrations beyond the included tier scope — for example, booking systems, payment processors, member logins, multi-language support, or third-party API connections — a one-time $500 setup fee applies.
 The fee is flat: it does not scale with the number of integrations or with project complexity.
-Setup fees are invoiced only after written client approval and are never bundled into the first subscription charge.
-Setup fees are non-refundable once work has begun (see Section 5.6(d)).
+Setup fees are invoiced only after written client approval and are never bundled into the first Plan charge.
+Setup fees are non-refundable once work has begun (see Section 5.7(d)).

 4.7 Sales Tax